 Typically, individuals with non-immigrant status don’t intend to become residents.
 However, overstaying a visa, violating its terms, or obtaining a visa through fraudulent means could result in a change to undocumented status.

-Undocumented immigrants are individuals who are in the country illegally or otherwise without permission, in which cases they would be unable to live in the US temporarily or permanently.
-They are also unable to legally work in the US and won’t have access to benefits accessible to residents such as driver’s licenses and health insurance.
+Undocumented immigrants are individuals who are in the country illegally or otherwise without permission, in which case they would be unable to live in the US temporarily or permanently.
+They are also unable to legally work in the US and won’t have access to benefits accessible to residents, such as driver’s licenses and health insurance.

 Undocumented individuals face deportation at any time.
 Individuals will be considered undocumented if they overstay a temporary legal visa or enter the US illegally and neglect to go through a port of entry.

 Understanding these statuses can help determine which steps to take to become legal citizens and avoid becoming undocumented or otherwise facing deportation.

 You should understand the different types of immigration status and what they entail if you want to adjust your status, whether you aim to become a lawful permanent resident or a U.S. citizen.